Weili-0234/Weili-0234.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Started to work as a Teaching Assistant for ECE 220 Computer Systems & Programming, with Prof. <a href="https://bruceyo.github.io/">Bruce Yu</a> and Prof. <a href="https://ece.illinois.edu/about/directory/faculty/ubhowmik">Ujjal Bhowmik</a>
+Started to work as Teaching Assistant for ECE 220 Computer Systems & Programming, with Prof. <a href="https://bruceyo.github.io/">Bruce Yu</a> and Prof. <a href="https://ece.illinois.edu/about/directory/faculty/ubhowmik">Ujjal Bhowmik</a>